Policies & Procedures

 Visa Policy & English Proficiency Requirement

 United States immigration policy no longer permits students on B-1 (business) or B-2 (tourist) visas to enroll in courses at any college or university.
-If you are in the United States on a B-type visa, you will not be allowed to enroll in courses at the School of Art & Design at Suffolk University.
+If you are in the United States on a B-type visa, you will not be allowed to enroll in courses at the Art & Design Department at Suffolk University.

 All non-native English speakers must demonstrate proficiency in the English language.
 Upon registering for courses, students may be required to have their English language skills evaluated.